persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 The results window gathers the **Summary** tab for each set of variables.

-- The **Summary** tab includes, for a selected set of variables, a table of all the tested copulae.
+- The **Summary** tab includes, for a selected set of variables, a table of all the tested copulas.
 The right side of this tab is updated according to the distribution which is selected.

   This section contains 2 tabs: